TRAINING

 He is a member of the International Arbitration Institute, the LCIA European Users' Council, the Bulgarian Association for International Law, International Law Association, International Bar Association, the Bulgarian Association of Construction Law.

-Anthony Charlton is a Chartered Accountant with close to 30 years of professional experience.
-He has been appointed as an expert in matters of forensic accounting and the assessment of economic loss on over 50 occasions.
+Matthias Cazier-Darmois is a damages expert with 20 years of experience.
+He has been appointed as an expert on more than 25 occasions.

 Barbara is a partner in the International Arbitration Department of BonelliErede.
 She has extensive experience in inter-state arbitration and international commercial arbitration.
 She regularly assists clients in disputes concerning M&A and post-M&A disputes, construction projects, commercial contracts and the gas industry.